lohjine/opencaptcha/README.md

 We welcome discussions/feedback on the usefulness of current challenges and suggestions for improvements or more challenges.
 Please open an issue for it.

-If you maintain a website with sizable traffic and are willing to live-test dev changes, please do reach out!
+If you maintain a website with sizable traffic and are willing to test dev changes, please do reach out!